 Articles by John Vennavally-Rao

-His favourite story took him to Princess Royal Island on B.C.’s mid-coast.
-Vennavally-Rao spent a week on a boat with environmentalists in search of Spirit Bears, which are rare black bears that mysteriously appear white.
+Vennavally-Rao’s favourite story took him to Princess Royal Island on B.C.’s mid-coast, where he spent a week on a boat with environmentalists in search of Spirit Bears, a rare subspecies of black bears that mysteriously appear white.

-Vennavally-Rao’s broadcast career began in 1995 as a videographer for CBC Vancouver.
-He later joined CTV as a general-assignment reporter for CTV British Columbia.
-During his five years there, he covered the World Trade Organization riots in Seattle, earning him a nomination for a Jack Webster Award.
-From 2002 to 2007 he was CTV's National Correspondent in Atlantic Canada.
+Vennavally-Rao’s broadcast career began in 1995 as a video journalist for CBC Vancouver.
+He later joined CTV as a video journalist and general assignment reporter for CTV British Columbia.

-Vennavally-Rao graduated with the honour of the Red Button Award from the Applied Communication Program at Camosun College in Victoria, B.C.
-He later earned a degree in journalism from the University of King's College, Halifax, where he received the Governor-General's medal for top academic standing.
+Vennavally-Rao is a graduate of the Applied Communication Program at Camosun College in Victoria.
+He earned a degree in journalism from the University of King's College, Halifax, where he received the Governor-General's medal for top academic standing.